Pomaulax japonicus

-Pomaulax japonicus, the Japanese star shell, is a species of sea snail, a marine gastropod mollusk in the family Turbinidae, the turban snails.
+Pomaulax japonicus, the Japanese star shell, is a species of sea snail.
+It is a marine gastropod mollusk in the family Turbinidae, the turban snails.

 Description

-The size of the shell attains 90 mm.
-The large, imperforate shell has a depressed-conic shape.
-It is pale yellowish.
+P. Japonicus has a large, imperforate, pale-yellowish shell with a depressed-conic shape, which can attain a size of 90 mm.
 The six whorls are planulate above, and obliquely tuberculate-plicate.
-The periphery is expanded, compressed, carinated, bearing wide nodose spines.
-The base of the shell is planulate, with concentric tuberculate lirae.
-The white umbilical tract is, callous and depressed.
-The aperture is transversely dilated, subrhomboidal, and angulate.
+The periphery is expanded, compressed and carinated, bearing wide nodose spines, while the base of the shell is planulate, with concentric tuberculate lirae.
+The white umbilical tract is callous and depressed, and the aperture is transversely dilated, subrhomboidal and angulate.

 Distribution

 This marine species occurs off Japan and Korea.